-The Lean framework provides extensive tools and resources to PMs for reducing waste.
+The Lean methodology provides extensive tools and resources to PMs for reducing waste.
 An example is “Value Stream Mapping” (VSM).
 You use it to analyze a process and identify wasteful expenditure of resources.
 Subsequently, you optimize processes to eliminate wastage.

-Large manufacturing organizations have derived plenty of value from the Lean framework over decades.
+Large manufacturing organizations have derived plenty of value from the Lean project management framework over decades.
 However, many IT organizations have used it to great effect too.
 The Lean framework also helps small teams to improve efficiency.